rohithpeddi/Graph2Vid/README.md

-The official implementation is coming soon.
+We are working on releasing the official implementation.
+In the meantime, use the unofficial implementation provided [here](https://github.com/dvornikita/Graph2Vid).